aaronland/go-smithsonian-openaccess/README.md

-# openaccess-tools
+# go-smithsonian-openaccess

-Tools for working with the Smithsonian Open Access release
+Go package for working with the Smithsonian Open Access release

 ## Important